TommasoTarchi/DualMemoryManager/README.md

 To use MiMMO in your C++ project, include the header `mimmo/api.hpp` and access the functions within the `MiMMO` namespace; macros, instead, always begin with `MIMMO_`.

-Examples of working OpenACC programs using MiMMO can ve found in the [examples folder](./examples/).
+Examples of working OpenACC programs using MiMMO can be found in the [examples folder](./examples/).

-Compile your program linking against the MiMMO library as follows, adjusting the paths as necessary:
+Compile your program linking against the MiMMO library as follows, adjusting the paths as needed:
 ```bash
 nvc++ -acc -Minfo=all -c my_program.cpp -I</path/to/MiMMO>/include
 nvc++ -acc -Minfo=all my_program.o -L</path/to/MiMMO>/build -lmimmo -o my_program